 Want to take quizzes and track your credits?

 The AMA offers the Quick Guide to Telemedicine in Practice, a new resource to help mobilize remote care.
-This guide includes implementation tips, as well as a reference to Current Procedural Terminology (CPT®) codes for reporting telemedicine and remote care services.
+Updated regularly, this guide includes implementation tips, as well as a reference to Current Procedural Terminology (CPT®) codes for reporting telehealth and remote care services.

-Telemedicine (sometimes used interchangeably with “telehealth”) encompasses the following:
+Quiz Ref IDTelehealth (sometimes used interchangeably with “telemedicine”) encompasses the following:

 Store-and-forward technologies that collect images and data to be transmitted and interpreted later.